John W. Darrah: Education and career

-Born in Chicago, Illinois, Darrah received a Bachelor of Science degree from Loyola University Chicago in 1965 and a Juris Doctor from Loyola University Chicago School of Law in 1969.
-He was an attorney advisor for the Federal Trade Commission from 1969 to 1971.
-He was a deputy public defender in the DuPage County Public Defender Office from 1971 to 1973.
-He was in private practice in Illinois from 1971 to 1973.
-He also began teaching as an adjunct professor in the Northern Illinois University College of Law in 1972.
-He was an Assistant state's attorney of Office of State's Attorney, Illinois from 1973 to 1976.
-He was in private practice in Illinois from 1976 to 1986.
-He was a Circuit court judge of the Illinois 18th Judicial Circuit Court from 1986 to 2000.
-He was instrumental in establishing Keith Roberts Trial Advocacy Program that the Du Page County Bar Association has been putting on for lawyers since about 1995 – a program that concluded one on its programs on March 18, 2017, just days before his death.
+Darrah was born in Chicago, Illinois.
+He earned a Bachelor of Science from Loyola University Chicago in 1965 and a Juris Doctor from Loyola University Chicago School of Law in 1969.
+From 1969 to 1971, he worked as an attorney advisor for the Federal Trade Commission.

+He served as a deputy public defender in DuPage County from 1971 to 1973, while also working in private practice.
+In 1972, he began teaching as an adjunct professor at Northern Illinois University College of Law.

+From 1973 to 1976, he was an assistant state’s attorney in Illinois.
+He returned to private practice from 1976 to 1986.

+In 1986, he became a judge on the Illinois 18th Judicial Circuit Court, where he served until 2000.
+He played a key role in creating the Keith Roberts Trial Advocacy Program, a continuing legal education program sponsored by the DuPage County Bar Association since around 1995.
+One of its sessions was held just days before his death in 2017.

+Among his most well-known cases, he presided over a civil case that led to George Lucas, creator of Star Wars, to abandon plans for to build a Chicago museum.